 But the work doesn’t stop now that the colder weather’s here.
-In fact, autumn is the ideal time to get it cleaned up and ready for the extremes of winter.
-So pull out your gloves and let’s take a look at what we should be doing now.
+In fact, autumn is the ideal time to get cleaned up and ready for the extremes of winter.
+So pull out your gardening gloves and take a look at these things to do in the garden in autumn.

-What should you do with your garden in autumn?
+What should you do in your garden this Autumn?

-A lot of the work is actually tidying up from the planting and projects of the summer.
-But if you do it now, you’ll have a lot less work on your hands when the weather turns warmer again in the spring.
+A lot of garden work at this time of year is actually tidying up from the planting, projects and growth of the summer.
+But if you do it now, the garden will not only look better over the winter, but you’ll also have a lot less work on your hands when the weather turns warmer again in the spring.

 What to do with your garden furniture and BBQ over the winter really depends on whether you’ve got anywhere to store it.
 If you’re lucky enough to have a shed or garage where it can be put away for the season, then this can be the easiest way to make sure it’s protected from the elements.

-However, if you’re leaving it out (like I am, because we never managed to clear out our garage despite being home for 6 months), then make sure that cushions are stored away indoors out of the damp and think about investing in covers to protect the hard surfaces from falling leaves and frost.
+However, if you’re leaving it out (like I am, because our garage is too full of who knows what), then make sure that cushions are stored away indoors out of the damp and think about investing in covers to protect the hard surfaces from falling leaves and frost.

 Now’s a great time to get decks, patios and driveways cleaned up.
-Removing mould and moss will mean they don’t get slippy and dangerous over winter.
+Removing mould and moss will mean they don’t get slippery and dangerous over winter.

 If you have a pressure washer, this is the best way to go about it.
 They’re much quicker and more powerful than a standard hose – although if you’ve used one before, you’ll know it’s a messy job.
 Wear old clothes and wellies at all costs.
 You’ll still end up looking like the swamp monster, but at least you’ve been warned.

 If you’ve got swings, slides or a trampoline, now is also a good opportunity to clean these up ahead of winter.
 And if your paddling pool is still out, dumped in a corner somewhere looking a bit green and full of gunk, then it’s probably time to get that away too.
-Alternatively, you could leave it out till the spring when it’ll be irreparably manky and then buy a new one next year.
-(Not that I’d ever be that irresponsible, twice.)
+(Alternatively, you could leave it out till the spring when it’ll be irreparably manky and then buy a new one next year.
+Not that I’d ever do that.)

 The best way to start, whatever the condition of your lawn, is to scarify the grass: this basically means getting a springy metal-tined rake and using it to remove debris and moss.